Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 ## intent:ask_transfer_charge
-- Will I be charged for transferring money
+- Will I be charged for transferring cash
 - do transfers cost something?
 - is there a transfer charge?
 - Is there a charge